kcrary/istari/docs/ui.md

 - `C-c r a` will list all the constants currently loaded.

+By default, Istari will suppress displaying implicit arguments, and it will suppress displaying substitutions attached to evars.
+These can be toggled using `C-c c i` and `C-c c s`, respectively.

 ### Reindentation

 Since Istari uses a user-customizable parser, it isn't easy to implement a smart indenter.
-To reindent a block of code, place the cursor at the beginning of the first line, enter `C-c C-s` to set the initial indentation, adjust that first line to its desired column, then enter `M-i` to repeat that adjustment on subsequent lines.
+To reindent a block of code, place the cursor at the beginning of the first line, enter `C-c C-l` to set the initial indentation, adjust that first line to its desired column, then enter `M-i` to repeat that adjustment on subsequent lines.

+### Protection of executed code

+By default, code above Istari's current line is set to read only.
+The user can toggle this using `C-c C-r`.
+Use caution when editing code already-executed code.
+If you insert or delete newlines above the current line, Istari's UI will become confused.

+Undo can alter the read-only region, because I don't know how to prevent it from doing so.